Zaka Ashraf: Early life and education

+Born into a Gujjar family, Zaka is the son of Chaudhry Muhammad Ashraf, a businessman and influential PPP politician close to Zulfikar Ali Bhutto.
+He belongs to a traditional industrial and farming family of Punjab.

+Zaka is also cousin of senior PTI politician Shafqat Mahmood and senior PML-N politician Chaudhry Jaffar Iqbal Gujjar.

 Zaka has been associated with Pakistan Peoples Party since 1970, under the government of Zulfikar Ali Bhutto.
 While he was in college, he developed close ties with future politician Asif Ali Zardari, due to their similar political views.
+After passing out from Petaro, he took his bachelor's degree and then joined his father in his business.